-Packages are included on CD and DVD images in the order of their popularity.
+Packages are included on DVD images in the order of their popularity.
 This means that for most uses only the first image of a set is needed and that only very few people actually use any of the packages included on the last images of a set.

-It also means that buying or downloading and burning a full CD set is just a waste of money as you'll never use most of them.
-In most cases you are better off getting only the first 3 to 8 CDs and installing any additional packages you may need from the Internet by using a mirror.
-The same goes for DVD sets: the first DVD, or maybe the first two DVDs will cover most needs.
+It also means that buying or downloading and burning a full DVD set is just a waste of money as you'll never use most of them.
+In most cases you are better off getting only the first 1 to 2 DVDs and installing any additional packages you may need from the Internet by using a mirror.